 Submitted projects will first be evaluated on a national level.
 This will be done online after the closing of submissions, in April 2017.
 If projects are selected to move on to the regional level, the contestants will be invited to take part in the semi-finals with all the other national winners in their region.
+In the semi-finals the national winners will present their project to a panel of judges.
 The regional semi-finals will take place between 30 April and 30 June 2017.
-The winners of the regional finals will then meet in Toulouse, France for the international final in order to present their projects to a panel of international judges.
+The winners of the regional finals will then meet in Brussels or Toulouse for the international final in order to present their projects to a panel of international judges.
 This final will take place in July 2017.

 Projects will be awarded points on the basis of the following criteria:

 An entry to the contest demonstrates academic excellence when it provides well-documented arguments, using scientific methods that are credible and verifiable, includes citations, makes critical use of scientific and learning resources and showcases that the participants have acquired knowledge of the relevant contexts of the subject and have a depth of understanding of basic concepts and issues relevant to their project.

 With this criterion it will be assessed the extent to which the proposed project is relevant to the thematic category selected and to the topic’s scope.
 Relevant theory and literature to the stated theme should be used adequately.

 This criterion will assess the contestants’ thinking processes to approach the topic of their entry, in terms of describing the problem, determining the data and information need to be found, planning and carrying out the solution or using alternative solutions and evaluating the selected solutions.

 Key criterion for assessing entry’s originality is that the project is the product of team’s work and ideas and that it is unique, or novel, or unconventional.
 Even if the entry will be based on someone else’s work would still count as original if the team conceives a new idea, makes an original presentation of the problem, adopts a new approach or method or is implemented in an innovative way.